MrMikey59/Kindle-Book-List/README.md

 ### Second Running of Script?

 Script cannot be run consecutively.
 Refresh your browser page and then rerun.
-If you do, here’s the clue:
+If you do run it again without the refresh, here’s the clue:

 [![Script Run Error](https://github.com/MrMikey59/Kindle-Book-List/blob/main/SecondRunError.png)](https://github.com/MrMikey59/Kindle-Book-List/blob/main/SecondRunError.png)